Gregg/www.ruby-lang.org/en/news/_posts/2014-02-12-the-2014-ruby-hero-awards.md

 comes to mind, then please take the time to
 [nominate them](http://rubyheroes.com/) for a Ruby Hero Award.

-In the past 6 years we've given away 38 trophies to those in our community who don't get the recognition they deserve.
+In the past 6 years I've given away 38 trophies to those in our community who don't get the recognition they deserve.
 In three weeks, the Ruby Heroes from all previous years will look at the nominations and decide who should receive the awards (this way there’s no popularity contest).
 However, your nominations do matter, so please take a moment and spread the gratitude.
 [Vote today!](http://rubyheroes.com/)